 Chris Gore, The Ultimate Film Festival Survival Guide

 Now in its 25th year, the FLICKERS' RHODE ISLAND INTERNATIONAL FILM FESTIVAL celebrates the independent spirit in film and has become a haven for independent filmmakers from throughout the world.
-In 2020, the Festival presented 265 films representing works that were shot and produced in 51 countries.
-There were 83 World Premieres and US/North American Premieres.
+In 2021, the Festival presented 476 films representing works that were shot and produced in 103 countries.
+There were 100 World Premieres and US/North American Premieres.
 Moving the Festival back to a post-COVID normal was the goal of the 2023 event, which maximized its in-person screening offerings, expanded its industry panel events, and hosted numerous receptions, galas, and industry mixers throughout the week.
 This, along with expanded outdoor screening options (both on the coast and within Providence), and an online portal for on-demand and geo-blocked screenings, allowed the festival to raise the bar yet again in its industry presence and ever growing audience following both home and abroad.

 In 2002, RIIFF was selected as a qualifying festival for Best Short Subject through the Academy of Motion Picture Arts and Sciences.